awsdocs/aws-deeplens-user-guide/doc_source/deeplens-inference-lambda-create.md

 import cv2
 import greengrasssdk

+def lambda_handler(event, context):
+    """Empty entry point to the Lambda function invoked from the edge.""" return

 class LocalDisplay(Thread):
     """ Class for facilitating the local display of inference results (as images).
 The class is designed to run on its own thread.
 In